olliw42/mLRS-docu/docs/ELRS_TX_MODULES.md

 Steps to flash:

 1. Plug the module into the computer using USB
-2. Launch the mLRS Flasher App
+2. Launch the mLRS Flasher Desktop App
 3. Select Tx Module (external) from the left menu
 4. Select the Device Type, Firmware Version and Firmware File appropriate for your radio
+5. Select the correct serial port
-5. Click Flash Tx Module, wait for the flash to finish
+6. Click Flash Tx Module, wait for the flash to finish
-6. Unplug the USB cable
+7. Unplug the USB cable

 ### Flashing the Wireless Bridge on External Modules ###